-Quenza is built from the ground up with security in mind.
-Both GDPR and HIPAA compliant, Quenza ensures secure interactions between you and your clients by making use of personal PIN codes and 128-bit encryption.
+Finally, Quenza is built from the ground up with security in mind.
+Both GDPR and HIPAA compliant, Quenza ensures that all interactions between you and your clients are secure thanks to personal PIN codes and 128-bit encryption.

 HabitBull has a straightforward interface that lets you track your habits with a click on a calendar.
 You can track up to 100 habits, and each has its own calendar, so there is less confusion about what you are tracking.

 You can track up to five habits in the free version, receive reminders, and get inspired by motivational images.
 The premium version allows for up to 100 habits, cloud backup, multi-device syncing, three widgets, export your data, and premium updates.

 The app gives suggested areas to track like health & fitness, family, money, work & study, arts, social, sex & dating.

 Remente is not only a habit tracker, but also offers step-by-step actions to achieve your targets, a mood tracker, and courses.
 The free version allows you to set three goals, plan your day, plan ahead one day, track your mood for seven days, and one weekly insight.

 You also can set your agenda and journal each day.
 The premium plan unlocks expert advice, the ability to export your data, pin code protection, infinite goals, plan ahead time, weekly insights, and mood stats.
 Remente uses the life wheel to help you assess where you are right now in eight associated areas: